EmilyGraceSeville7cf/EmilyGraceSeville7cf/README.md

 #### :hammer_and_wrench: Configuration languages for applications

-These languages are used to build configurations for applications or libraries.
+These languages are used to make configurations for applications or libraries.
 I mainly use them for `Go` and other languages in the same category.

 | Language | Links                                                                        | How often do I use it? |